1. About this manual¶

 This manual also describes Debian policy as it relates to creating Debian packages.
 It is not a tutorial on how to build packages, nor is it exhaustive where it comes to describing the behavior of the packaging system.
-Instead, this manual attempts to define the interface to the package management system that the developers have to be conversant with.
+Instead, this manual attempts to define the interface to the package management system with which the developers must be conversant.
+1

 The footnotes present in this manual are merely informative, and are not part of Debian policy itself.

 The appendices to this manual are not necessarily normative, either.
-Please see Introduction and scope of these appendices, Appendix A for more information.
+Please see Introduction and scope of these appendices for more information.

 Much of the information presented in this manual will be useful even when building a package which is to be distributed in some other way or is intended for local use only.